rocksec00/JSRecon/README.md

 **Single JavaScript URL Scan** – Scans a specific JavaScript file for secrets.

-**Multiple JavaScript File Scan** – Accepts a list of .js urls from a text file and analyzes them.
+**Multiple JavaScript URLs Scan** – Accepts a list of .js urls from a text file and analyzes them.

 **Local JavaScript File Scan** – Now supports scanning JavaScript files stored locally on your system.